Declutter 30 Things (or More!) With Ease This Weekend

 Everything comes with a remote these days: iPod speakers, ceiling fans, battery-powered candles.
 If you don't use it, it belongs in hazardous waste recycling.

 If you have old tapes with content you love, but no machine on which to play them, have the contents converted to a digital format.
-Toss the tapes.
+DO NOT just toss the tapes in the garbage!
+Here is information about recycling, donating, or selling them.

 Manuals are useful, but today most manuals and troubleshooting suggestions are available online.